ppanko/intro-to-hpc/testJob-array/README.md

 ## 0. Larger, longer jobs

 It's no secret that some [jobs](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) take longer than others.
-Whether it's due to computational complexity, or just a large number of replications, your [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) may be running for days.
+Whether it's due to computational complexity, or just a large number of conditions, your [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) may be running for days.
 Unfortunately, the Quanah queue has a 48 hour lock-out time for regular users.
 This means that unless your [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) is finished within 48 hours it will be deleted and you will likely lose progress.